TheCaptain989/radarr-striptracks/README.md

                             # Batch Mode
                             # Keep English and Unknown audio and English subtitles, converting
                             # video specified
+-a :any -s ""               # Keep all audio and remove all subtitles
 ```

 ### Wrapper Scripts